Anaerobic Exercises: What Are The Benefits?

 Anaerobic exercises are designed to build endurance.
 There comes a time in training when the legs or arms can’t take any more.
 This occurs when the blood lactate level rises to levels that the body can’t get rid of immediately.
 This leads to muscle acidification, fatigue, and loss of performance.

 Increasingly extending the threshold is part of anaerobic training in athletic endurance building.
-And among the routines are strength exercises that work the slow-twitch muscles.
-This takes work away from the slow fibers, which are the ones that accumulate more lactate.
+Among the routines are strength exercises that work the muscles that accumulate more lactate.

 We recommend: Ten Foods You Should Eat to Gain Muscle Mass